Tzbob/BingeWatch/README.md

 # BingeWatch

-A very simple application to help your binge watching experience!
+A very simple application to enhance your binge watching experience!
 This application is written without much thought and should be treated as pre-alpha software.

 ## Run